Austrian State Treaty: Austrian Neutrality

+Austria's neutrality model has been successful in maintaining the country's independence and sovereignty, and it has allowed Austria to play a role as a bridge between East and West during the Cold War.
+Today, Austria continues to maintain its neutrality policy, while also participating actively in European and international affairs.

+The Austrian neutrality model has been cited as a possible inspiration for Ukraine's own neutrality aspirations, with some arguing that a similar model could provide a solution to the country's security challenges.

 Result

 As a result of the treaty the Allies left Austrian territory on 25 October 1955.
 26 October came to be celebrated as a national holiday (called the Day of the Flag until 1965).
-It is sometimes thought to commemorate the withdrawal of Allied troops, but in fact celebrates Austria's Declaration of Neutrality, which was passed on 26 October 1955.
+It is sometimes thought to commemorate the withdrawal of Allied troops, but in fact celebrates the anniversary of the Declaration of Neutrality.